 Your child will also be eligible for the Pupil Premium Grant, which is an additional sum of £935 a year, which is paid to the school, to support the education of disadvantaged students in a number of ways.
 Please see our page on Pupil Premium for details of how this is spent here.

 What if I stop receiving benefits?

-Once your child has been assessed as eligible for free school meals, they will retain this until the end of Year 11, whatever your change in circumstances, as long as they remain at Prospect School.
+Once your child has been assessed as eligible for free school meals, they will retain this until the end of Year 11, whatever your change in circumstances, as long as they remain at King's Academy Prospect.